Powered by .id - the population experts for Willoughby City Council

 .id community is an evidence-base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-In 2016, the dominant household type in Willoughby City Council was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Lone person households'.
+In 2016, the dominant household type in Chatswood (CBD) was 'Lone person households', and by 2026 the largest forecast increase is expected in 'Lone person households'.

 Analysing the future household structure in Willoughby City Council, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.